Country’s economy in crisis due to corruption, cronyism: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime minister-in-waiting and the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan on Tuesday said the country is facing a grave economic crisis due to corruption and cronyism.
+ISLAMABAD: Prime Minister-in-waiting and the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan Tuesday the country is facing grave economic crisis due to corruption and cronyism.

 In his message on the Independence Day, Imran tweeted, “14 Aug 2018: On this Independence Day I am filled with the greatest optimism.
 Despite our grave economic crises, due to corruption&cronyism, I know if we are united in our resolve, we will rise to the challenge&Pak will.”